Black Mountain (Australian Capital Territory)

-Black Mountain, also known as Galambary to the Ngunnawal people, is a small mountain with an elevation of 812 m AHD that is situated to the west of the Canberra central business district on the northern shore of Lake Burley Griffin, in the Australian Capital Territory of Australia.
+Black Mountain is a small mountain with an elevation of 812 m AHD that is situated to the west of the Canberra central business district on the northern shore of Lake Burley Griffin, in the Australian Capital Territory of Australia.
 Black Mountain is protected from development by the Canberra Nature Park and is predominantly covered in native bushland and is a haven to native wildlife.

+Aboriginal significance

+Galambary (Black Mountain) is a sacred Aboriginal meeting and business site, predominantly for men’s business.
+Black Mountain and adjacent Mount Ainslie are referred to as women’s breasts.
+Galambary was also used by Ngunnawal people as an initiation site, with the mountain itself said to represent the growth of a boy into a man.